Job Submission and Control

 Investigating finished Jobs

-Jobs which have already finished can be investigated using the sacct command:
+Jobs which have already finished can be investigated using the seff script:

 The sacct command can be used to display status information about a user’s historical jobs.